bluenote10/kadro/dev/notes.md

 Since `inPlace` affects both the argument modified of `c` and the return type it makes probably more sense to go for function pairs e.g. `sin` and `sinInPlace`.

+Also the return type needs to be var as well if we want to chain in place operations.